Imagine two residential street scenarios:

 The second street, however, appears narrower with immediate obstacles like large tree canopies, shrubs and picket fences.
 It’s difficult to see whether a vehicle is approaching from around the corner.
 So, what do you do?
 You slow down.

 Now here’s the kicker: both have the same speed restrictions!
 Yet, only one of them is designed to calm traffic down.
-Whether we desire, choose, consider or plan for a safe neighbourhood, we cannot ignore the fact that the design of many subdivisions still gravitate towards the convenience and speed of cars, and choose the short-cut (no pun intended).
+Whether we desire, choose, consider or plan for a safe neighborhood, we cannot ignore the fact that the design of many subdivisions still gravitate towards the convenience and speed of cars, and choose the short-cut (no pun intended).

 Meanwhile, we are facing unprecedented causalities on the roads.